Toward Scalable and Valid Conditional Independence Testing with Spectral Representations: Introduction

 This realization has motivated a shift from designing universally valid tests to methods tailored for particular settings.
-Regression-based tests such as KCIT \citep{zhang_kernel-based_2012} and GCM \cite{shah_hardness_2020} rely on regressions from $Z$ to $X$ and $Y$, remaining valid as long as these regressions can be learned sufficiently well \cite{shah_hardness_2020,pogodin2025practicalkerneltestsconditional}.
-Model-x tests such as the Conditional Randomization Test \cite{Candes2018} or GCIT \cite{bellot2019gcit} assume access to $P(X|Z)$, remaining valid when this distribution or a reliable approximation is available \cite{katsevich_power_2022,zhang_doubly_2024}.
-Local permutation tests such as NNLSCIT \citep{li2023k} generate empirical p-values by permuting samples with nearby $Z$ values, but incur substantial computational cost and depend on smoothness assumptions \cite{kim_local_2022}.
+Kernel-based tests such as \textbf{KCIT} \citep{zhang_kernel-based_2012} and \textbf{RCIT} \cite{Strobl2018} rely on regressions from $Z$ to $X$ and $Y$, remaining valid as long as these regressions can be learned sufficiently well \cite{shah_hardness_2020,he2025on,pogodin2025practicalkerneltestsconditional}.
+Model-x tests such as \textbf{GCIT} \cite{bellot2019gcit} or \textbf{DGCIT} \citep{shi2021doublegenerative} assume access to $P(X|Z)$, remaining valid when this distribution or a reliable approximation is available \cite{katsevich_power_2022,zhang_doubly_2024}.
+Local permutation tests such as \textbf{NNLSCIT} \citep{li2023k} generate empirical p-values by permuting samples with clustered/binned $Z$ values, but incur substantial computational cost and depend on smoothness assumptions \cite{kim_local_2022}.
 We defer a broader discussion on existing methods to \Cref{sec:related_work}.

-While these methods are effective within their specialized frameworks, they are inherently tailored to specific structural assumptions and cannot easily adapt beyond those settings.
-A more principled approach championed by classical kernel methods \cite{zhang_kernel-based_2012,Strobl2018} is to represent conditional dependence via the partial covariance operator, as a wide variety of structural assumptions on the joint distribution of $(X, Y, Z)$—such as smoothness, sparsity, low-rank, or latent variable models—are implicitly captured by the properties of the operator.
-Despite the generality of the operator approach, its impact has remained limited due to the lack of adaptivity, slow convergence, and poor scalability of kernel methods \cite{pogodin2025practicalkerneltestsconditional,Ramdas2015}.
+Among these approaches, classical kernel-based tests stand out for modeling conditional dependence through the partial covariance operator, whose properties implicitly encode a wide range of structural assumptions on the joint distribution of $(X, Y, Z)$, including smoothness, sparsity, low-rank, and latent variable models.
+Despite the generality of this operator-based framework, its practical impact has remained limited due to the lack of adaptivity and scalability of kernel methods \cite{pogodin2025practicalkerneltestsconditional,Ramdas2015}.

-Recently, methods based on learning leading spectral features of statistical operators have shown promise across nonparametric inference tasks, including causal effect estimation \cite{sun25speciv,wang2022spectralrepresentationlearningconditional,meunier2025outcomeawarespectralfeaturelearning}, reinforcement learning \cite{hu2024primaldualspectralrepresentationoffpolicy}, and learning dynamical systems \cite{turri2025self}, while remaining simple and scalable due to their connection to contrastive learning.